LWFlouisa/UploadedFairyUpdates/about.md

 ## FAQs

+Note that I don't accept surprise interviews.
+If there is an interview planned for me, let me be involved to some degree in the planning.
+I will do free interviews in exchange for a promotion.
+You should never make that promotion a rule however, and I've written off places that assign rules to people who essentially aren't even their employees.
+This is a disgusting youtube trend that should stop.

 Q: Do you prefer to create one shots or longer series.<br />
 A: I tend to prefer multiple stand alone volumes, rather than multiple floppies.
 I realize the American market is more used to floppy format.
 But having grown up mainly on manga, I tend to prefer multiple stand alone volumes.
 Uploaded Fairy, for example, will be a stand alone volume in a larger narrative about the setting I am developing.